-This weekend course offers the chance to explore grounds and making marks using Acrylic Resist Etching.
-This course would fully suit those with some previous etching experience or artists who wish to add new techniques to their repertoire.
+This two-day course offers the chance to explore grounds and making marks using Acrylic Resist Etching.
+This course would fully suit those with some previous etching experience who wish to add new techniques to their repertoire.

 What will you learn?